App Version: 6.2

 - Preferred IO Buffer Duration (ms): Here you can give iOS a hint about your preferred IO buffer duration.
 Again, depending on the capabilities of the hardware and the needs of other apps, iOS may or may not respect this preference.
 You can see the actual IO buffer duration at the bottom of the view.

-- Convolution Reverb: Here you can select whether the convolution time in milliseconds should be displayed at the icon of the Parameters view.
-The time is displayed only if convolution reverb is activated, an impulse response is selected and there is an audio signal.
+- Convolution Reverb, used time: Here you can select whether the convolution time in milliseconds should be displayed at the icon of the Parameters view.
+The time is displayed only if convolution reverb is activated.

 Keep the value Sys for the preferred hardware sample rate and for the preferred IO buffer duration if you do not want to change the system's current settings.
 It is also better to keep the Sys values if you would like to use the app with Audiobus or Inter-App audio.
 For example, if you start Rooms! before Audiobus, set the preferred hardware sample rate to a value different from 44.1 kHz, start a file playback or activate playthrough in Rooms! and then start Audiobus, then Audiobus will fail to connect to Rooms!.

 For the preferred IO buffer duration use a value that corresponds to 1024 or even 2048 or 4096 frames when latency is not an issue.
 Use smaller values when you need fast response.
 This reduces the latency but means higher computational demand.
-The reverb quality will suffer (signalled by the warning flag), or the sound will even drop out, if your device is not fast enough.
+The sound may drop out if your device is not fast enough.

 At the bottom of the view you see the current hardware sample rate (in Hertz) and buffer size (in frames and in milliseconds).
 This sample rate and buffer size, usually 44100 Hz and 1024 frames, is used by iOS when it asks the app for audio data, hence for playing audio files and for the playthrough mode.
 Some apps, like Audiobus or GarageBand, change this to 512 or even 256 frames.
 Again, low buffer sizes can lead to stuttering sound, even if you don't actually use Rooms! with Audiobus or with GarageBand or other IAA-capable apps.